cozodb/cozo-docs/source/algorithms.rst

     Read a CSV file from disk or an HTTP GET request and convert the result to a relation.

+    This utility is not available on WASM targets.
+In addition, if the feature flag ``requests`` is off, only reading from local file is supported.

     :param required url: URL for the CSV file.
 For local file, use ``file://<PATH_TO_FILE>``.
     :param required types: A list of strings interpreted as types for the columns of the output relation.
 If any type is specified as nullable and conversion to the specified type fails, ``null`` will be the result.
 This is more lenient than other functions since CSVs tend to contain lots of bad values.
     :param delimiter: The delimiter to use when parsing the CSV file.